Khosuke/holbertonschool-higher_level_programming/python-import_modules/README.md

 ### Task 5.
 Everything can be imported
 Write a program that imports the variable a from the file variable_load_5.py and prints its value.
 File: 5-variable_load.py

+### Advanced Task 6.
+Build my own calculator!
+Write a program that imports all functions from the file calculator_1.py and handles basic operations.
+File: 100-my_calculator.py

+### Advanced Task 7.
+Easy print
+Write a program that prints #pythoniscool, followed by a new line, in the standard output.
+File: 101-easy_print.py

+### Advanced Task 8.
+ByteCode -> Python #3
+Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode:
+File: 102-magic_calculation.py

+### Advanced Task 9.
+Fast alphabet
+Write a program that prints the alphabet in uppercase, followed by a new line.
+File: 103-fast_alphabet.py